Sunday, January 04, 2009

 The secret to Hokage?

-I've watched 400 hundred hours of Naturo this summer and found these papers from Japan inspiring.
 This sheet features black/grey/gold umbrellas.
 It's a silkscreen paper with a design originating from famous Yuzen patterns.

 This red wave pattern may as well come from the hidden village of leaf.